-Campfire Magazine’s editor was lucky enough to spend the day with expert wild foodie Chris Bax, who runs foraging business Taste the Wild, and chef Stephen Bulmer, who’s worked with Marco Pierre White and Giorgio Locatelli.
+Wild food and foraging combine delicious tastes and a lot of fun.
+Two of the Campfire Team were lucky enough to spend the day with expert wild foodie Chris Bax and chef Stephen Bulmer, who’s worked with Marco Pierre White and Giorgio Locatelli.
 Here’s a taste!

-The venue was Swinton Park near Masham in North Yorkshire – a grand stately home that’s now a restaurant, hotel and cookery school with acres of deer park, a huge walled kitchen garden, woods and lakes.
+Swinton Park near Masham in North Yorkshire is a grand stately home that’s now a restaurant, hotel and cookery school with acres of deer park, a huge walled kitchen garden, woods and lakes.

 First, a two-hour foraging expedition through the estate.